VundaRoy/VundaPro/README.md

 VundaPro
 ========
-Vuda city is greater that Uatoka
-Contains a simple ASP.NET MVC 4 web application to update an AS400 table.
+Vuda pro is an all purpose HTML project that contains JS, CSS and front end related hacks